What is mobile broadband?

 3. Who provides mobile broadband?

-There are four main providers of mobile broadband in Ireland at the moment, offering connectivity through both dongles and MiFi units.
-The main providers are Vodafone, Three, Meteor and eir.
+There are three main providers of mobile broadband in Ireland at the moment, offering connectivity through both dongles and MiFi units.
+The main providers are eir, Three and Vodafone.

 Compare the latest mobile broadband deals »